Skip to main content

 • Veteran seniors: Start with the assessor and review both the disabled veteran homestead credit and the military service exemption.
 If you need a current VA rating letter, call 1-800-827-1000.

-• Rural seniors with limited access: Use the county directory and the Area Agency on Aging finder if travel is hard.
+• Rural seniors with limited access: Use the county directory and Area Agency on Aging finder if travel is hard.
 Many counties still accept forms by mail, and some post printable forms online.

 Other options if the main route does not work